Gerak Khas (Malaysian Army unit): Green beret

-Gerak Khas commandos wear the green beret, a common symbol among the commando and special forces communities.
-The green beret is worn with the 'Harimau Berjuang' cap badge.
-The Gerak Khas' beret-wearing style is its cap badge worn on the left and facing side.
-The Gerak Khas inherited this style from the Royal Marines Snipers during the Communist insurgency in Malaysia.
-Today, this beret-wearing style is still used by British Armed Forces units, most notably the 45 Commando of Royal Marines and the Parachute Regiment.
+The green beret is a widely recognised symbol among special forces worldwide.
+Gerak Khas commandos wear theirs with the 'Harimau Berjuang' cap badge.
+Unlike other military units, Gerak Khas follows the Royal Marines' beret-wearing style, where the cap badge is positioned on the left side of the beret, facing the side above the ear.
+This tradition was passed down from the Royal Marines Scout Snipers during the Communist insurgency in Malaysia and is still used by British units like the 45 Commando of the Royal Marines and the Parachute Regiment.